Could helping the homeless get you criminal charges? More churches getting in trouble

 Contributing: Ahjané Forbes, Jeanine Santucci, USA TODAY; Victoria Moorwood, The Enquirer; Associated Press

-This article originally appeared on USA TODAY: Chris Avell charges show churches helping homeless face legal risks
+This article originally appeared on Cincinnati Enquirer: Chris Avell charges show churches helping homeless face legal risks